Table of contents

 - Texas Department of State Health Services

 Finding a halfway house in Austin that provides the recovery support and drug-free environment you need to thrive is easier than you might think.
 Our sober living homes offer an all-encompassing care program that addresses the many challenges and needs of those in early recovery from addiction.

 If you’d like to learn more about what we offer, please call (512) 363-5914 to speak with an admissions representative.
-We can help you determine if a Eudaimonia sober living home is the right choice for you.
+We can help you determine if a Eudaimonia sober living home in Austin is the right choice for you.